-2. The VT-500 BoS CoC (dba VT Coalition to End Homelessness) and the HMIS Lead (ICA) ensure DV housing and service providers in our CoC submit de-identified aggregated system performance measures data for each project in the comparable database to our CoC and HMIS lead through a contract between the VT BoS CoC HMIS Lead (ICA) and the VT Network Against Domestic & Sexual Violence (State DV Coalition) to analyze the comparable database with monthly meetings held to review data requirements in compliance with federal standards, including, but not limited to, four main topics: 1. workflow, 2. data elements, 3. data standards and 4. reporting.
+2. The VT-500 BoS CoC and the HMIS Lead (ICA) ensure DV housing and service providers in our CoC submit de-identified aggregated system performance measures data for each project in the comparable database to our CoC and HMIS lead through a contract between the VT BoS CoC HMIS Lead (ICA) and the VT Network Against Domestic & Sexual Violence (State DV Coalition) to analyze the comparable database with monthly meetings held to review data requirements in compliance with federal standards, including, but not limited to, four main topics: 1. workflow, 2. data elements, 3. data standards and 4. reporting.